jtcriswell/SecDev19/README.md

 This repository contains everything you need to get started with the LLVM tutorial at SecDev 2019.
-The custom LLVM pass you will create can be built with the provided makefile (just type `make` from the repository root, which is at `~/src/SecDev19` in the provided virtual machine) and compile the included test programs with your pass using the provided `compile-tests` script.
+The custom LLVM pass you will create can be built with the provided makefile (just type `make` from the repository root, which is at `~/src/SecDev19` in the provided virtual machine), and you can compile the included test programs with your pass using the provided `compile-tests` script.

 ## Virtual Machine Image for Tutorial